 That lack is, in fact, the leading cause of dietary-related deaths throughout Latin America.

-And the regular readers of BBC Mundo will have realized that these same foods were largely included in the “planetary diet” that was released in January, to help save lives, the planet and feed 10,000 millions of people.
+And the regular readers of BBC Mundo will have realized that it largely included these same foods in the “planetary diet” that was released in January, to help save lives, the planet, and feed 10,000 million people.

 So why don’t we eat them?

-“And most people don’t see them as a common food.
+“And most people don’t see them as a portion of common food.
 The other problem is their cost.”